 A few hours after eating a few spoonfuls, Jeff came down with a runny nose and sore throat.
 Now, I can’t tell you the last time either of us were sick and it was then determined, this reaction was all because of the peanut butter.
 I immediately jumped on the thought of preparing all the “remedy foods”…big salads with avocado, fish oil, more homemade kombucha and I then decided to give bone broth another chance.

-About a year ago I tried making bone broth for the very first time with a leftover chicken carcass.
-I loaded up my crock pot with the carcass, water, some carrots and probably an onion or two and let it go.
-When it was done all I had left was water with a faint chicken taste.
+The first time I tried making bone broth I used a leftover chicken carcass.
+I loaded up my crock pot with the carcass, water, some carrots and an onion and let it go.
+When it was done, all I had left was water with a faint chicken taste.
 I was so disappointed that I wasted my time (and my fresh ingredients) that I didn’t look back after that failed attempt.

 I did a little recipe research online to see what mistakes I might have made the first time.
 I also wanted to prevent any mistakes this time around, especially since I was using such high quality meat.